UniversalDot/JAM/README.md

 # Join-Accumulate Machine (Jam) in Rust

-This project provides a simple implementation of the Join-Accumulate Machine (Jam) in Rust, based on the concepts described in the graypaper.
+This project provides an implementation of the Join-Accumulate Machine (Jam) in Rust, based on the concepts described in the graypaper.
 The implementation includes basic structures for smart contracts, core-time management, and an execution environment.

 ## Overview